 As mentioned, the whole process can take years, depending on the book and on the author’s writing style.
 In the end, you don’t simply get a hardcovered piece full of pages stuffed with words printed on them.
 You get compressed knowledge that will otherwise take you years to digest.

 But that’s not all.
 You get something else in addition – the author’s point of view and knowledge.
 That’s why books written by famous CEOs are so important to read if you are running a business – consider Shoe Dog by Phil Knight, for example.
 These business moguls share their experiences.
 The mistakes they’ve made and the lessons they’ve learned.
 The type of information you can’t otherwise get, even if you are a BFF with that person.

 Reason 2: When Reading Your World View Expands and You Get To Understand New Things, Faster

-We can illustrate reading like uncovering a map when playing a video game.
+We can illustrate reading as uncovering a map when playing a video game.
 Each new page uncovers a small part of the world map.
 The more you read, the more you’ll see ahead.

 Let me visualize this with the picture below:

 Beware though, if you’re constantly exposing yourself to the same information you won’t learn anything new.
 That’s why it’s important to read different books and different opinions.
 Different authors will have different points of view – and that’s good.
 At first, you might get confused, “Why do people say different things about the same issues?”
 But after some time, you’ll learn to distillate the essential ideas, see the different facts and form an opinion on your own.